 + 50,000 Bonus Miles – Must purchase $4000 within the first 3 months

-+36,000 Miles from Spending – 1:1 ratio of points per dollar charged on the card
++ 36,000 Miles from Spending – 1:1 ratio of points per dollar charged on the card (it will most likely be higher as this example does not include the 2:1 points for travel and dining charges)

 - Over $1,000 of free travel rewards, if redeemed through Chase Ultimate Rewards, OR

-- Transfer to United Airlines for 3 free domestic flights
+- Transfer to United Airlines for 3 free domestic round trip flights

 Additional Benefits of the Chase Sapphire Preferred Card